 Let’s start with the most basic, but important question:

 An invention or idea must fall under the patentable category of ideas.
-In real human terms, this means that your innovative invention or idea must be: electronics, software, chemical molecule, protein, etc. We will focus on explaining the rules regarding software patents, as most technology start-ups and entrepreneurs are focused on this category.
+In real human terms, this means that your innovative invention or idea must be: electronics, software, a chemical molecule, protein, etc. We will focus on explaining the rules regarding software patents, as most technology start-ups and entrepreneurs are focused on this category.

 A software patent can include app patents, game patents, and so on.